Supporting Your Child’s Learning

 It is essential to recognize that all children learn differently.
 Knowing whether your child learns better by hearing, seeing, or doing, can help you offer the right approach to learning and avoid a lot of frustration both for your child and for you!

 It is also important to advocate for your child at school if they are struggling.
-We work with a lot of parents around school advocacy at school because it can be very tricky.
-We encourage parents to foster a positive relationship with the teacher, provide positive feedback and express concerns in a non-judgmental manner, while sharing what works well at home and asking if it’s okay to suggest things that might help your child have a better experience at school.
+We work with a lot of parents around advocacy at school because it can be very intimidating and tricky to navigate.
+We encourage parents to foster a positive relationship with the teacher, provide positive feedback and express concerns in a non-judgmental manner, while sharing what works well at home.

 Cultivate Confidence